SlimZoeken/100queries/README.md

 - Dutch language
 - Primary school age (8-12 years)
 - Period 1 year (2022)
-- Random samples, based on frequency (because not only the top queries are interesting)
+- Random samples
 - Delivered in a set of 200; manually reduced to a working set of 100 with a balanced distribution of topics, including dirty words and brand names.
 Evidently incomplete text and vague typos (haaaaaaaaao) and repetitions ('Ronaldo', 'Cristiano Ronaldo') were omitted.
+- All raw data and annotations are [available here](./data/)

 ## Output